 Is the fact that the AMOC declines more rapidly in the LINOZ ensemble - and the OMA simulation - a response to the ozone changes in those simulations or just a coincidence?
 In the fast response the zonal wind changes over the North Atlantic reflect a weakening of the jet core that is flanked equatorward by positive anomalies, resembling a negative NAO pattern.
-Indeed, a negative (positive) NAO has been associated with a weaker (stronger) AMOC by adding (extracting) heat to/from the subpolar gyre, resulting in reduced (increased) NADW formation (Delworth and Zeng (2016)).
+Indeed, a negative (positive) NAO has been associated with a weaker (stronger) AMOC in idealized climate model experiments in which heat is artificially added (extracted) to/from the subpolar gyre, resulting in reduced (increased) NADW formation (Delworth and Zeng (2016)).
 Here we argue that such a mechanism is present in our model simulations, resulting in a long-term modulation of the NH midlatitude jet by ozone that occurs indirectly through changes in the AMOC.

-In particular, Figure 9 shows maps of the surface zonal wind, surface friction speed, mixed layer depth, net heat fluxes, sea surface temperatures, and north-south heat and salinity ocean transports, averaged over years 1-5.
-In response to an abrupt quadrupling of CO2, the surface winds weaken over the subpolar North Atlantic region in NINT, leading to a weak acceleration of the zonal winds on the poleward flank of the North Atlantic jet (~60°N-70°N) (Fig. 9a, top).
-Over the subpolar North Atlantic the weakening of the surface winds leads to a significant reduction in surface friction 472 speed (Fig. 9b, top) and mixed layer depths (Fig. 9c, top), as well as increased heat flux into 473 the ocean (in the form of reduced latent heat fluxes out of the ocean) (Fig. 9d, top) and warmer sea surface temperatures (Fig. 9e, top).
-The reduced surface density during the first 20 years 475 associated with these warmer temperatures lead to a rapid decrease in mixed layer depth by some 476 200 m (Figure 8) and the overturning circulation by $\sim 40\%$ (Figure 7) in NINT.
-At these early years 477 the changes in meridional heat and salinity transports over the Irminger Sea are relatively small 478 (Fig. 9fg, top).
-479
+In particular, Figure 9 shows maps of the surface zonal wind, surface friction speed, mixed layer 485 depth, net heat fluxes, sea surface temperatures, and north-south heat and salinity ocean transports, 486 averaged over years 1-5 (averages over years 5-20 are shown in Figure 10).
+In response to an abrupt 487 quadrupling of CO2, the surface winds weaken over the subpolar North Atlantic region in NINT, 488 leading to a weak acceleration of the zonal winds on the poleward flank of the North Atlantic jet 489 (~60°N-70°N) (Fig. 9a, top).
+Over the subpolar North Atlantic the weakening of the surface winds 490 leads to a significant reduction in surface friction speed (Fig. 9b, top) and mixed layer depths (Fig. 491 9c, top), as well as increased heat flux into the ocean (in the form of reduced latent heat fluxes 492 out of the ocean) (Fig. 9d, top) and warmer sea surface temperatures (Fig. 9e, top).
+The reduced 493 surface density during the first 20 years associated with these warmer temperatures lead to a rapid 494 decrease in mixed layer depth by some 200 m (Figure 8) and the overturning circulation by $\sim 40\%$ 495 (Figure 7) in NINT.
+At these early years the changes in meridional heat and salinity transports over 496 the Irminger Sea are relatively small (Fig. 9fg, top).
+497

-However, in response to the ozone changes captured in the LINOZ ensemble during years 1-5, there is an even stronger reduction in the surface zonal winds and friction speed (Fig. 9 ab, bottom), consistent with the negative NAO response evident in the 850 hPa zonal winds (Fig. 6c, top).
+However, in response to the ozone changes captured in the LINOZ ensemble during years 1-5, there is an even stronger reduction in the surface zonal winds and friction speed (Fig. 9 ab, bottom), consistent with the negative NAO response evident in the 850 hPa zonal winds (Fig. 6a).
 The surface friction changes align closely with the reduced mixed layer depths which extend well into the Irminger Sea region and over latitudes further south of the subpolar gyre (Fig. 9c, bottom).

-The reductions in mixed layer depth that occur over the Irminger Sea are likely driven by the 485 reductions in surface wind speed which increase (primarily latent) heat fluxes into the ocean (Fig. 486 9d, bottom), driving warmer sea surface temperatures in LINOZ, relative to NINT (Fig. 9e, 487 bottom).
-The sign of the response of the heat fluxes in the subpolar gyre region is consistent with 488 previous studies showing that a positive (negative) phase of the NAO implies reduced (enhanced) 489 atmosphere to ocean heat fluxes (Delworth et al. (2017)).
-Furthermore, the spatial pattern of the heat flux response is very similar to the NAO heat flux composites that were prescribed in 491 Delworth and Zeng (2016) and inferred from observations in Ma et al. (2020) (see their Figure 492 6), who showed that there is much greater heat loss from the ocean over the subpolar region in 493 association with a jet strengthening.
+The reductions in mixed layer depth that occur over the Irminger Sea are likely driven by the 503 reductions in surface wind speed which increase (primarily latent) heat fluxes into the ocean (Fig. 504 9d, bottom), driving warmer sea surface temperatures in LINOZ, relative to NINT (Fig. 9e, 505 bottom).
+The sign of the response of the heat fluxes in the subpolar gyre region is consistent with 506 previous studies showing that a positive (negative) phase of the NAO implies reduced (enhanced) 507 atmosphere to ocean heat fluxes (Delworth et al. (2017)).
+Furthermore, the spatial pattern of 508 the heat flux response is very similar to the NAO heat flux composites that were prescribed in 509 Delworth and Zeng (2016) and inferred from observations in Ma et al. (2020) (see their Figure 510

+6), who showed that there is much greater heat loss from the ocean over the subpolar region in association with a jet strengthening.